yeyanwang/sqlalchemy-challenge/README.md

   |75%	          | 0.130000      |
   |max	          | 6.700000      |

-* A summary statistics table were printed for the precipitation data for the previous 12 months.
+* A summary statistics table was printed for the precipitation data for the previous 12 months.
 ![image](https://user-images.githubusercontent.com/120543690/221071429-98f38337-cdee-4bfc-908a-b159c9794587.png)

 **Station Analysis**